MicrosoftDocs/win32/desktop-src/Msi/installer-object.md

 ---
-Description: An Installer object must be initially created to load the automation support that is required for COM to access the installer functions.
+description: An Installer object must be initially created to load the automation support that is required for COM to access the installer functions.
 This object provides wrappers to create the top-level objects and access their methods. ms.assetid: fefc3e39-073e-4869-86b7-27d20a3b337b
 title: Installer object
 ms.topic: reference